avi-2-avi/avi-2-avi/README.md

-- 👋 Hi, I’m Avi
-- 💻 I’m a Backend Engineer interested in Software Architecture.
-- 📚 I’m currently learning AWS, GraphQL, Blockchain and French.
-- 💙 I enjoy playing around Linux and reading :penguin:
+<h2>Avi2Avi</h2>

+ Hey, this is Avi!
+I'm a developer looking to show my work and to learn from others in this awesome platform.
+I enjoy playing around Linux, reading and sleeping.

-- ✨ Nice to meet y'all! ✨ ¡Un gusto en conocerlos! ✨ Ravi de vous rencontrer! ✨
+✨ Nice to meet y'all! ✨ ¡Un gusto en conocerlos! ✨ Ravi de vous rencontrer! ✨

 <br>